Perfect Score of 58 in Hexxagon

 As illustrated above, after the computer has made a favorable move, you should continue moving your other pieces by jumping from the corner to a position toward one of the computer's isolated pieces, but stay away from the edge of the board.
 Don't capture any of the computer's pieces unless it makes a move toward you.

-In this game the computer moved toward my red piece.
+In this game, the computer moved toward my red piece.
 My next move was to jump toward it to capture both pieces.
-Unfortunately the computer made an unfavorable move after that so the game was aborted.
+Unfortunately, the computer made an unfavorable move after that so the game was aborted.
 Let's discuss some of the unfavorable computer moves.

 The computer may move toward your piece before you have had a chance to jump away from the edge.
 Since you are out of position and at least two moves away from capturing both of its pieces, you will have to quit at this point.
 (Note: This may seem confusing.
-It is a mirror of a favorable move but if you are working toward the computer in clockwise direction, this move is made counter-clockwise.)
+It is a mirror of a favorable move but if you are working toward the computer in a clockwise direction, this move is made counter-clockwise.)

 This is one move that will drive you crazy.
 After the computer has moved in a favorable manner, it may choose to make a "tripod."
 Since you can't capture its pieces at this point, just restart the game.